MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/mountvol.md

 ## Remarks

 - Typing `mountvol` with no parameters lists the available volumes, along with the current mount points for each.
-This is the only way to show the inverse of the grouping shown by the **/l** parameter.
+This is the only way to display the inverse of the grouping shown by the **/l** parameter.

 - If you dismount your volume while using the **/p** parameter, the volume list will show the volume as not mounted until a volume mount point is created.